xiaodaimeng2333/ChatGPT-Tree-Saver/README.md

 - No data is sent to external servers

 All data processing happens locally in your browser.
 No data is sent to external servers.

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+If you find this tool useful, please star the repository! ⭐